 Jesus Christ recommended prayer in secret most of the time.
 (Jesus in Matthew 6:6.)
-Silent prayer is the only communication that the government can't hear.
+Secret prayer is the only communication that the government can't hear.

 The story of Spindrift in 35 numbered paragraphs.

 - The history of Spindrift began with father and son, Bruce and John Klingbeil.
 They started a science lab where volunteers tested their understanding of prayer on modest plant experiments.
 The experiments of prayer were a new approach to "Consider the lilies of the field, how they grow."
 (Matthew 6:28.)
 Bruce and John were "Think outside of the box" wonks.
 The duo found a way to quantify some effects from some prayers.
 How did they do that?
 They measured the micro-effects of prayer on producing patterns of order.
 They co-founded Spindrift Inc. also called Spindrift Research.
 Spindrift Inc. supported research and education in the fields of quantum physics, consciousness, prayer, and spirituality.
 Spindrift was an effort for religion and science to find common ground and talk practically with each other.
 John, the son, said in effect, "Around the whole world, many people practice their prayers like they are practicing a musical instrument.
 Then science should research the power of prayer."
 Bruce said, "You can't heal everything.
 Those few modest examples of true healing should spark attention to what are some of the laws of human consciousness that brought about those healings.
 We are not speaking as a cult.
 We are providing theory and data to backup what are some of the subtle changes and influences going on in our human thoughts that subtly change the material conditions."
 Bruce also said that, "It would be encouraging to have examples of successes of prayer on hand to help give balance to the failures of healing evil."
 Bruce added a caution that if prayer is found to be a true phenomenon, one unintended consequence could be the abuse of prayer to do evil toward our neighbor.
 How can a prayer do evil?
 Fervent prayer has a psychic punch.
 Spindrift found that the potential of our prayers can be empowering toward good or evil.